-Growing mushrooms on logs is an easy, low maintenance way to grow mushrooms long term.
+Growing mushrooms on logs is an easy, low-maintenance way to grow mushrooms long term.
 Depending on log size, it can be anywhere from 6 months to a year or more before mushrooms start producing.
 The bigger the log, the longer mushrooms will produce and can continue producing for up to several years until the log runs out of nutrients for the mushrooms.
-For more information about growing mushrooms on logs, check out our blog post here.
+For more information about growing mushrooms on logs, check out our blog post on the theme.

 Growing Oysters in the Garden

 Oyster mushrooms can start producing mushrooms in the garden in as little as 40 days from setting up a patch!
-Starting a mushroom patch is simple and only requires fresh sawdust or woodchip (unfortunately not pine) and a good watering for the first few weeks of establishing.
+Starting a mushroom patch is simple and only requires fresh sawdust or wood-chip (unfortunately not pine) and a good watering for the first few weeks of establishing.
 It is helpful for the patch to have shade during the summer months.
-Alongside the garden veggies and flowers works really well, especially pumpkins!!
-For more information about growing oyster mushrooms in the garden, check out our blog post here.
+You can plant garden veggies & flowers directly in to the patch as well if you like: pumpkins work especially well on this count - offering your oysters some shade!
+For more information about growing oyster mushrooms in the garden, check out our blog post on the topic.

 Oyster Mushroom Sawdust Blocks

-The oyster mushroom 'fruiting block' is basically a block of sterilized substrate that has already been inoculated and partially colonized with the grey or pink oyster mushroom culture.
-All you need to do is find a good spot for your mushroom block and follow the instructions to cut a hole in the bag as soon as you have received it .
+The oyster mushroom 'fruiting block' is essentially a block of sterilised substrate that has already been inoculated, and partially colonised, with grey or pink oyster mushroom culture.
+All you need to do is find a good spot for your mushroom block and follow the instructions to cut a hole in the bag as soon as you have received it.